 INTEREST OF THE DONORS

-To the extent possible, the Foundation will consider the interests of the donor while also, considering the interests of the University and the Foundation.
-Development staff, however, are not obligated to request or obtain information from the donor strictly for the purpose of determining if the gift is in the donor’s best interest.
+To the extent possible, the Foundation will consider the interests of the donor while also considering the interests of the University and the Foundation.
+Development staff, however, are not obliged to request or obtain information from the donor strictly for the purpose of determining if the gift is in the donor’s best interest.
 The Foundation does not provide legal, accounting, tax, or other advice to prospective donors.
 Donors are encouraged to seek out and rely upon the advice of their own independent advisors.

 No member of the Western Washington University Foundation Board of Directors shall take action related to acceptance, disposal or management of a gift that shall confer any material financial benefits on such member.
 The Western Washington University Foundation adheres to a conflict of interest policy developed in accordance with Internal Revenue Service guidelines.

 All donative instruments will be deemed confidential except as authorized by the donor.
 A donor may authorize public announcement of any feature of an agreement.
 All files will be made available upon request to the Internal Revenue Service and the external auditors for the Western Washington University Foundation.
-All other requests for information will be honored only if the donor has provided written authorization releasing information, or if current law requires release of the information.
+All other requests for information will be honored only if the donor has provided written authorization releasing information or if current law requires release of the information.

 Support of the University